 While it is important that you have a striker who can score goals and a defender who can steal the ball away from the toes of the attackers, all four outfield players need to be versatile enough to attack as well as defend.

 The team as a whole must attack and defend as a unit and hence will probably have to move into areas not designated to them.
-Players will also need to switch positions to confuse the opponents or try something new without disturbing the shape of the team.
+Players will also need to switch positions to confuse the opponents.
+Try something new without disturbing the shape of the team.

 5. Attack through the middle

-Attacking through the middle of the pitch is the best way to the goal as it is tougher to score from the flanks thanks to the smaller goal, and the goalkeeper covering the near post.
+Attacking through the middle of the pitch is the best way to the goal.
+It is tougher to score from the flanks thanks to the smaller goal, and the goalkeeper covering the near post.